PaddlePaddle/PaddleDetection/docs/advanced_tutorials/READER_en.md

   !COCODataSet
     image_dir: train2017 # The path where the training set image resides relative to the dataset_dir
     anno_path: annotations/instances_train2017.json # Path to the annotation file of the training set relative to the dataset_dir
-    dataset_dir: dataset/coco #The path where the data set is located relative to the PaddleDetection path
+    dataset_dir: dataset/coco #The path where the dataset is located relative to the PaddleDetection path
     data_fields: ['image', 'gt_bbox', 'gt_class', 'is_crowd'] # Controls the fields contained in the sample output of the dataset

 EvalDataset:
   !COCODataSet
     image_dir: val2017 # The path where the images of the validation set reside relative to the dataset_dir
     anno_path: annotations/instances_val2017.json # The path to the annotation file of the validation set relative to the dataset_dir
-    dataset_dir: dataset/coco # The path where the data set is located relative to the PaddleDetection path
+    dataset_dir: dataset/coco # The path where the dataset is located relative to the PaddleDetection path
 TestDataset:
   !ImageFolder
     anno_path: dataset/coco/annotations/instances_val2017.json # The path of the annotation file of the verification set, relative to the path of PaddleDetection